coq/coq/doc/sphinx/proof-engine/tactics.rst

   This combines the effects of the different variants of :tacn:`firstorder`.

-.. opt:: Firstorder Depth @natural
+.. opt:: Firstorder Depth @num

    This option controls the proof-search depth bound.